-UML 2 Stereotype Style Guidelines
+UML Stereotypes: Diagramming Style Guidelines

 A stereotype denotes a variation on an existing modeling element with the same form but with a modified intent.
 Stereotypes are effectively used to extend the UML in a consistent manner.